GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 <!-- truncate -->

 As with all of the free CC0 models on Polyhaven, this mesh has a fairly high number of small triangles.
-4,666 to be exact, while that may not seem like a lot think about how big it is likely to be in a realtime scene.
+4,666 to be exact.
+While that may not seem like a lot think about how big it is likely to be in a real time scene.
 Most of the time the entire bowl might only be a few pixels tall!
-Especially given that small triangles are much more expensive than large triangles (due to quad occupancy). this is probably something we should deal with.
+Especially given that small triangles are much more expensive than large triangles (due to [quad occupancy](https://blog.selfshadow.com/2012/11/12/counting-quads/)).
+This is probably something we should deal with.

 ![Small Bowl](small-bowl.webp)

-Now that we understand why we must bake, lets go ahead and do it.
+Now that we understand why we must bake, let's go ahead and do it.

 # Preparing for the Bake

-Open up your high poly model in Blender, I am using Blender 4.4, other versions should work but your UI might not match up exactly with this tutorial.
+Open up your high poly model in Blender.
+I am using Blender 4.4.
+Other versions should work but your UI might not match up exactly with this tutorial.

 ![High Poly Blender](high-poly-blender.webp)